Israeli forces kill two Palestinian gunmen in West Bank raid

 "During the activity, weapons which were used by the terrorists were confiscated," the army added.

-Witnesses told AFP Israeli troops had entered Nablus, a stronghold of armed Palestinian groups in the northern West Bank, on Friday morning and surrounded a house in the Old City before calling on those inside to turn themselves in.
+Witnesses told AFP Israeli troops entered Nablus on Friday morning and surrounded a house in the Old City, a stronghold of armed Palestinian groups, before calling on those inside to turn themselves in.

 The Abu Ali Mustapha Brigades, the armed wing of the leftist Popular Front for the Liberation of Palestine (PFLP), claimed Shaheen and Maqbul as its members.

+On Thursday, an Israeli soldier was shot dead by a Palestinian attacker near Nablus.
+The Israeli army said the assailant had been shot, but his condition remained unclear.

+The Palestinian Islamist movement Hamas claimed the shooting, calling it a "reaction" to an Israeli raid on Jenin refugee camp days earlier.

-Friday's raid came days after Israel had launched its largest operation in years in the West Bank, which it has occupied since 1967.
+Israel launched on Monday its largest operation in years in the West Bank, which it has occupied since 1967.

 Violence linked to the Israeli-Palestinian conflict this year has killed at least 192 Palestinians, 27 Israelis, one Ukrainian and one Italian, according to an AFP tally compiled from official sources from both sides.